System

 Bases: System_tb_py

-This interface is an way to initialize the System class from a tight-binding model created with PythTB.
+This interface is a way to initialize the System class from a tight-binding model created with PythTB.
 It defines the Hamiltonian matrix Ham_R (from hoppings matrix elements) and the AA_R matrix (from orbital coordinates) used to calculate Berry related quantities.

 Parameters: